St Mary’s Junior School embraces the framework of the National Curriculum Statement.

 In the Social Sciences the girls look at and research how events have changed people's lives, and countries, politically and economically.
-Current affairs forms a great part of this learning, and the teachers and girls use our fully-resourced media centre and iPads for regular research.
+Current affairs forms a great part of this learning, and the teachers and girls use our fully resourced media centre and iPads for regular research.

-The use of technology, both information and design, and economic management science, are integrated into many aspects of the curriculum to develop entrepreneurial and computer skills and design ability.
+The use of technology, both information and design, and economic management science, are integrated into many aspects of the curriculum to develop entrepreneurial and computer skills, and design ability.
 Classrooms are fitted with interactive electronic Promethean boards for digital, online learning and creative lesson development.

-Visual and performing arts play a major role in the extension of creative ability and performance opportunities and art exhibitions are a regular part of the school week.
+Visual and performing arts play a major role in the extension of creative ability, and performance opportunities and art exhibitions are a regular part of the school week.

-The values of our school are non-negotiable and this is what you support when you are part of our wonderful community.
-Academic excellence, top sporting achievement and participation by all, a rich cultural programme and a deep spirituality; teaching care, kindness and love, and giving thanks for our lives, are what underpin all we offer.
+The values of our school are non-negotiable, and this is what you support when you are part of our wonderful community.
+Academic excellence, top sporting achievement and participation by all, a rich cultural programme and a deep spirituality; teaching care, kindness and love, and giving thanks for our lives, are what underpin everything we offer.
 Your commitment to this ethos will ensure your daughter loves her school and is successful.

 International and local research highlighted the necessity for a teacher-friendly Mathematics curriculum that meets the demands of the South African context.
 A study of the results of Trends in Maths and Science (TIMMS), and success in Singapore and the independent schools in the USA, pointed to the Singaporean approach.